Make an Appointment

 Nuclear Medicine Imaging

 Nuclear medicine imaging involves the use of radiopharmaceuticals (also called radiotracers), drugs that include a radioactive substance combined with a biologically active substance.
-One example of this is using simple sugar molecule, glucose, and making it radioactive.
-Because diseased cells such as cancer take up glucose more readily than normal cells, the radiotracer accumulates in tumors tissue, where it emits energy that is detectable by a special camera equipped with a radiation detector.
+The radiotracer accumulates in diseased tissue, where it emits energy that is detectable by a special camera equipped with a radiation detector.
 Radioactive elements can also be combined with biologically active agents such as monoclonal antibodies, proteins that mimic those made by the immune system, and iodine, a chemical that concentrates in the thyroid gland.
 Unlike other types of radiographic studies that show anatomy and structure, nuclear medicine studies show cellular (metabolic) and physiologic activity, information that is not obtainable by any other method.

-ColumbiaDoctors and NewYork-Presbyterian Hospital are one of the few places in the country that offers a highly accurate, advanced form of testing called hybrid parathyroid SPECT/4D CT parathyroid imaging to determine the exact location of parathyroid tumors before surgery.
+NewYork-Presbyterian is one of the few places in the country that offers a highly accurate, advanced form of testing called SPECT/4D CT parathyroid imaging to determine the exact location of parathyroid tumors before surgery.

 Nuclear Medicine Therapy